 Choosing and Using a Screwdriver

 Almost everything that is built or manufactured will probably require a screwdriver of some sort.
-Most things can be built using a flat blade screwdriver or a Phillips screwdriver, but this doesn’t mean that you should use these.
+Most things can be assembled using a flat blade screwdriver or a Phillips screwdriver, but this doesn’t mean that you should use these.

 The type that you use will depend on what you are building and how secure you need that item to be.